wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Finally, the method calls `cleanUpAfterResponse()` to remove the front entry from the MSHR, and schedule the following entry on the same address.

+Method `cleanUpAfterResponse()` behaves similarly to its buddy, `cleanUpAfterRequest()`.
+It removes both the front entry of the MSHR register on the response event's address, and the request event object that is in the entry as well, if the entry is of `Event` type.
+Note that the entry can also be of other type as well, since write backs and flush response handler will also call this function, in which case there is no associated request object in the front entry.
+The method then adds the next waiting entry in the MSHR register to the retry buffer in a way that is similar to the one in `cleanUpAfterRequest()`.
+The only difference is that `cleanUpAfterResponse()` assumes that the next entry in the MSHR register will not be a write back entry, since write back entries are always inserted in the front of the register, and hence could not be retried.

 ##### handleGetS(), Eviction Path